Team100/all24/README_3_STUDY.md

 If your deploy is successful, you should see in the Driver Station that Communications is GREEN, Robot Code is GREEN, and there are no errors scrolling in the log:
 ![](readme_img/test_project_success.png)

-## Send a Pull Request With Your Study
-Time to send your code in for review.
-If you are not familiar with Git, go read our [Git beginner guide](TODO!!).

-1. In a Terminal, go to your Study directory.
-1. Create a new branch.
-1. `git add` all your code.
-1. `git push` your branch to Github.
-1. Click on the link to create a new PR.

 ## Get the 'lib' Directory Included
 Starting from scratch is daunting!
 Fortunately, you can reuse most of the Team100 code because the common functionality for motor control, etc etc, is all in the `lib` directory.
 We need to instruct Gradle how to include this code in the build.